mamadfrhi/SwiftBase/SwiftUI/4.Africa/README.md

 ## Learned ☺️

 ### Special Concept
-* How to make views compatible to iPads as well as iOS
+* How to make views compatible to iPads as well as iPhone
+* Bring iPAD app to Mac usin Catalyst
 * accentColor and loading resources correctly
 * Make eye-catching launch screen
 * Make compatible views for dark mode